-The Board has established a Nomination Committee which comprises all the Directors and which is chaired by Ms Fyfe.
-The Committee's terms of reference do not permit the Committee to be chaired by the Chair of the Board when considering the appointment of their successor.
+The Board has established a Nomination Committee which comprises all the Directors and which, with effect from 6 March 2024, has been chaired by Dr Thompsell.
+It was previously chaired by Ms Fyfe.
+The Committee's terms of reference do not permit the Committee to be chaired by the Chair of the Board when considering the appointment of his or her successor.
 The Board considers that, given its size, it would be unnecessarily burdensome to establish a separate nomination committee which did not include the entire Board.
 This is considered appropriate given the Board consists solely of independent, non-executive Directors and ensures that all Directors are kept fully informed of any issues that arise.